The pitch sounds irresistible: buy a car, rent it out on Uber, collect R2,500/week, repeat with more cars. Passive income, right?

 Before you buy anything, use the FleetCalc Fleet Owner calculator.
 Switch to "Fleet Owner View", plug in your exact vehicle purchase price, finance terms, rental income, insurance, maintenance and resale estimate.
 It'll show you your monthly profit, break-even month, and total lifecycle return.

-You need: a registered business or sole proprietorship, vehicles meeting Uber's requirements (4-door, model year requirements vary by city), comprehensive insurance with e-hailing extension, a tracker in each vehicle, and drivers with valid PrDPs.
+You need: a registered business or sole proprietorship, vehicles meeting Uber's requirements (4-door, model year requirements vary by city), comprehensive insurance with e-hailing extension, a tracker in each vehicle, and drivers with valid PrDPs according to Uber South Africa Fleet Partner guidelines, 2026.
 Register as a fleet partner on the Uber portal.